- Sowing in a square in your garden box

 That's why I always check to see if my seeds are still good at the start of each sowing season.

-- climbers - for the climbing frame
+- Climbers - 7 varieties for the trellis

 (Pre-)sowing

-- Sowing in a patch in your garden box
+- Sowing in a square in your garden box

 - Thinning your seedlings: what, why, and how